 This successful model for transferring the subordinated credit into ownership was recreated when Mr Lauria represented a group of note holders in the bankruptcy of Visteon, the car parts manufacturer.
 An investment group seeking to buy the Texas Rangers baseball club from bankruptcy also recently turned to Mr Lauria when faced with vigorous opposition midway through proceedings.
+But while clients value Mr

 But while clients value Mr Lauria's formidable representation in court, they also praise his softer skills, such as creativity, leadership, communication and an ability to get people to come together around an idea.

-HARVEY

-Partner, Weil, Gotshal & Manges
+HARVEY MILLER Partner, Weil, Gotshal & Manges